-We also agree with Acting Comptroller Hsu that the agencies must hold frequent public hearings on large bank mergers.
+We had the pleasure to meet with Acting Comptroller Hsu late last year and agree that the agencies must hold frequent public hearings on large bank mergers.
 CRA exams, if they are made more rigorous by a final rule, will help hold merging banks accountable.
 However, merging banks must also submit a community benefits plan as part of their merger applications which could include community benefits agreements negotiated with community organizations.
-As further described in recent comments we agree with NCRC that an outstanding CRA rating must not be considered evidence that merging banks have satisfied the public benefits legal requirement.
+OCDCA and its member organizations have been involved in many such agreements and it has certainly provided additional capital in communities that need it as well as greater transparency once the merger process has commenced.
+We agree with NCRC that an outstanding CRA rating must not be considered evidence that merging banks have satisfied the public benefits legal requirement.